A* search algorithm: Admissibility

 A search algorithm is said to be admissible if it is guaranteed to return an optimal solution.
 If the heuristic function used by A* is admissible, then A* is admissible.
 An intuitive "proof" of this is as follows:

 Call a node closed if it has been visited and is not in the open set.
 We close a node when we remove it from the open set.
 A basic property of the A* algorithm, which we'll sketch a proof of below, is that when $n$ is closed, $f(n)$ is an optimistic estimate (lower bound) of the true distance from the start to the goal.
 So when the goal node, $g$, is closed, $f(g)$ is no more than the true distance.
 On the other hand, it is no less than the true distance, since it is the length of a path to the goal plus a heuristic term.

 Now we'll see that whenever a node $n$ is closed, $f(n)$ is an optimistic estimate.
 It is enough to see that whenever the open set is not empty, it has at least one node $n$ on an optimal path to the goal for which $g(n)$ is the true distance from start, since in that case $g(n)$ + $h(n)$ underestimates the distance to goal, and therefore so does the smaller value chosen for the closed vertex.
 Let $P$ be an optimal path from the start to the goal.
-Let $p$ be the last closed node on $P$ for which $g(p)$ is the true distance from the start to the goal (the start is one such vertex).
+Let $p$ be the last closed node on $P$ for which $g(p)$ is the true distance from the start to $p$ (the start is one such vertex).
 The next node in $P$ has the correct $g$ value, since it was updated when $p$ was closed, and it is open since it is not closed.